 2. Second Character

-The second character lets you know if the code is generic and has a standard meaning or if the code is manufacturer specific.
+The second character lets you know if the code is generic or standard DTC and has a standard meaning or if the codes are manufacturer-specific DTC codes.
 Usually, with manufacturer codes, you are doomed to scour the internet to know the meaning of the code.

 - Number 0: States that the code follows the generic code standardized by the society of automotive engineers (SAE)